duglin/helloworld/README.md

 Now we can deploy it:

 ```
-export APP_IMAGE=duglin/helloworld
 $ ./kapply service1.yaml
 service.serving.knative.dev/helloworld created
 ```

-Notice you'll need to set the `APP_IMAGE` environment variable so that `kapply` can fill in correctly.

 If you're not running `pods` in another window, run it now to see what
 happened: